ubernostrum/webcolors/docs/contents.rst

        >>> hex_to_rgb(u'#000080')
        IntegerRGB(red=0, green=0, blue=128)

-   :param hex_value: The hexadecimal color value to convert.
+   :param str hex_value: The hexadecimal color value to convert.
-   :type hex_value: ``str``
    :rtype: IntegerRGB

 .. function:: hex_to_rgb_percent(hex_value)

-   Convert a hexadecimal color value to a 3-tuple of percentages suitable for use in an ``rgb()`` triplet representing that color.
+   Convert a hexadecimal color value to a 3-:class:`tuple` of percentages suitable for use in an `rgb()` triplet representing that color.

    The hexadecimal value will be normalized before being converted.